All Collections

 Updated over a week ago

-Currently Layer only supports uploading models whose file-size is under 1 GB.
-All is not lost though!
-There are a few things you can do to greatly reduce the size of your model:
+If your model is still too large, there are a few things you can do to greatly reduce the size of your model:

 Purge your model before uploading to Layer